mjmoore1620/forwardKinematicDemo/README.md

 * My useful knowledge of trig is very lacking
     * Need to practice practical application
 * git rebase caused a mess that git merge didn't have issues with, I have no idea why
+* I couldn't find a common standard perlin noise library that seems like every one would use
+    * Do people usually write it themselves?

 # Keywords
 * kinematic chain/linkage system/linkages: a series of rigid bodies connected by joints